panzerdp/dmitripavlutin.com/content/posts/2019-07-10-bad-coding-habits/index.md

 }
 ```

-If this is the case, the function or block scope is polluted with too many variables.
+If that's the case, then the function or block scope is polluted with too many variables.

 The solution is to make the life of your JavaScript variables as short as possible.

-## 4. Avoid using directly undefined and null
+## 4. If possible, avoid using undefined and null

 Tony Hoare, inventor of ALGOL, once stated: